-The Pension Loans Scheme (PLS) is a federal government program designed to provide support for eligible Australian pensioners in the form of a tax free, fortnightly income stream by taking out a loan against the equity in their home.
-It is administered by the Department of Human services and distributed by Centrelink.
+The Pension Loan Scheme (PLS) is a federal government reverse mortgage scheme.
+It is designed to provide support for eligible Australian pensioners in the form of a fortnightly income stream by taking out a loan against the equity in their home.
+It is a reverse mortgage administered by the Department of Human Services and distributed by Centrelink.

-Launched in 1985, the PLS aimed to assist ‘assets tested’ age pensioners.
-It was expanded in 1997 to include income tested age pensioners and then again from 1 July 2019 to extend eligibility to a broader range Australian pensioners of Age Pension age, including those currently receiving the maximum rate Age Pension.
+The PLS was changed from 1 July 2019 to extend eligibility to a broader range Australian pensioners of Age Pension age, including those currently receiving the maximum rate Age Pension.

 - a maximum $36,121.80 per annum for singles